NREL/HPC/MachineLearning/ReinforcementLearning/reinforcementlearning.md

 ## Example: CartPole-v0

 As explained above, CartPole is a rather simple environment and solving it using multiple cores on a single node feels like an overkill, let alone multiple nodes!
 However, it is a good example for giving you the heads up regarding RL on Eagle.

+Running experiments on multiple nodes requires a batch script file which you will submit then to slurm using `sbatch`.
-In this tutorial you will see the basic parts of the bashscript file you need to create in order to run your experiments.
-These parts do not represent the entire script, but you can find it [here](https://github.com/erskordi/HPC/blob/HPC-RL/languages/python/openai_rllib/multi_node_trainer.sh).
+This tutorial will give you the basic parts of the batch script file.
+You can find the complete script [here](https://github.com/erskordi/HPC/blob/HPC-RL/languages/python/openai_rllib/multi_node_trainer.sh).

+You begin by defining some basic `SBATCH` options, including the desired training time, number of nodes, tasks per node, etc.

 ```bash
 #!/bin/bash --login